w3c/wot/README.md

 This is a repository for the W3C [Web of Things Interest Group](http://www.w3.org/WoT/IG/).

+TODO: Add a table of contents and pointers to the other repos, and what this should be used for.

 ## How to Get Involved

 ### Web-site based Pull-Request